amamory/power-optim/README.md

  - `makespan`: jobs without precedence constraint;
  - `makespan-dag`: similar to the previous one but jobs have precedence constraints represented by a DAG;
  - `deadline-dag`: almost equal to the previous one, but it includes an additional deadline constraint;
- - `deadline-power`: while the previous one minimizes the makespan, this one minizes the power as long as the deadline is respected.
+ - `deadline-power`: while the previous one minimizes the makespan, this one minizes the power as long as the deadline is respected;
+ - `affinity`: this model is built on top of the previous one, but adding affinity constraint.

 ## Authors